jackie-dai/Vault-of-Knowledge/CS186/Lecture 9 - Sorting and Hashing.md

 ![[Pasted image 20250325121936.png]]

 Each input buffer is individually sorted.
-Take the min of
+Take the min of between the input buffers, pop, and write to output buffer.
+Repeat until there are no more elements left in the input buffers